XertroV/Rebind-MasterPlus-Extreme-Edition-DX-v4/README.md

 ### Dialog Bug Details

+**FIXED:** *v0.2.4 Adds a workaround for this issue to abort the dialog and prevent the bug from happening!
+Yay!*

 If you have the bind/unbind dialog open, and the game does certain things (like joining maps, or certain in-game events), then the game becomes unplayable.
 The dialog goes away, but nearly all inputs are dropped after this point.

 I guess that the 'bind input' dialog needs to redirect inputs to itself, but when they game removes the dialog it does not clean up the input redirection.